lorians22/ChickenMap/README.md

 - openpyxl

-These can be installed automatically by opening a command prompt/Terminal, navigating to the folder, and using `pip` to read the requirements file:
+These can be installed automatically by opening a command prompt/Terminal, navigating to the folder, and using `pip3` to read the requirements file:

 ### Windows